Patcha-pou/ntCPPpred/README.md

 - Drug Development: Ideal for researchers in the drug development sector, enabling them to identify and employ non-toxic CPPs for drug delivery.
 - Bioinformatics & Computational Biology: An excellent tool for those looking to expand on cell-penetrating peptide research or integrate it into larger prediction frameworks.
 - Academic Research: For educators and students, `ntCPPpred` offers a hands-on experience in understanding the nuances of CPP prediction and its importance in modern therapeutics.

-Future Directions:
-We are committed to the continuous refinement of `ntCPPpred`, with plans to include more datasets and refine our algorithms based on user feedback and evolving research.
-We also aim to foster a collaborative community around `ntCPPpred` and encourage contributions from experts worldwide.